nyaray/nyaray.github.com-old/thoughts/index.md

 title: From My Brain
 ---

 Out of my mind.
-On the web.
+Onto the web.

 <ul class="posts">
     {% for post in site.posts %}